keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/Makecode/Makecode.rst

 |image270|

-or enter the http://8.210.52.206/mecanum_robot.apk to download.
+or enter the link：\ http://8.210.52.206/mecanum_robot.apk to download.
 After the identification is successful, click "go to website" to enter the download mecanum_robot.apk page , click "Download" to download the mecanum_robot application.

 b.
 Click“Allow allow”to enter Installation Diagram; click“install”to